mabseher/htd/README.md

     std::srand(0);

-    // Create a new graph instance which can hande (multi-)hyperedges. htd::IMutableMultiHypergraph * graph =
+    // Create a new graph instance which can handle (multi-)hyperedges. htd::IMutableMultiHypergraph * graph =
         manager->multiHypergraphFactory().getMultiHypergraph();

     /**
      *  Add five vertices to the sample graph.
      *  The vertices of a graph are numbered
      *  in ascending order starting from 1.
      */
     graph->addVertices(5);